j-q-arnold/varlog/README.md

     * `filter=`_text_ \
       `filter=`_-text_ \
       Optional.
-      If present, specifies an exact text pattern that to apply to response items.
+      If present and non-empty, specifies an exact text pattern that to apply to response items.
       The positive form, `filter=`_text_, requires _text_ to be present in the name of an item;
       lines without the pattern are omitted from the response.
       The negative form, `filter=`_-text_, requires _text_ NOT to be present;
       entries with the pattern are omitted from the response.
-      If this parameter is not present, the filter allows all entries in the directory (file)
-      to be part of the response.
+      If this parameter is empty or not present, the filter allows all entries in the directory (file) to be part of the response.
   * Response.
     The response is a JSON array of objects.
     The response array can be empty, such as when a directory has no children.